Analysis: Hays CISD could double student body by 2033

 According to a demographic study, the district could more than double its student body by 2033.

-There is an agenda item listed for Tuesday’s school board meeting to go over the Population and Survey Analysis (PASA).
+There was an agenda item listed for Tuesday’s school board meeting to go over the Population and Survey Analysis (PASA).

 “Current PASA services include geocoding all students, projecting student population, providing grade-level projects, and providing a long-range plan,” the agenda items aid.
 “In completing their work, they commit to spending an extensive amount of time in the District gathering information in person.
 Population and Survey Analysts (PASA), previously worked with Hays CISD in the early 2000’s.”